sergiocollado/potpourri/Notes_on_linux.md

 3. Monitor User Activity with psacct	Installing psacct Packages # yum install psacct	Starting psacct or acct service # chkconfig psacct on	# /etc/init.d/psacct start Display Statistics of Users Connect Time # ac	Display Statistics of Users Day-wise # ac -d	Display Time Totals for each User # ac -p	Display Individual User Time # ac username	Print All Account Activity Information # sa Search Logs for Commands # lastcomm ls

-4. Disable Root login	create a new user # useradd username	add password # passwd username	provide sudo permissions to the newly added user # echo 'username ALL=(ALL) ALL' >> /etc/sudoers	now it's time to disable root login 	1. open the sshd configuration file # vi /etc/ssh/sshd_conf	2. uncomment the line 'PermitRootLogin no'	3. save and restart # service sshd restart

-5. Disable SSH Login via Root
+4. Disable SSH Login via Root

+# useradd username	add password
+# passwd username	provide sudo permissions to the newly added use

+r # echo 'username ALL=(ALL) ALL'

+>> /etc/sudoers	now it's time to disable root login

+  1. open the sshd configuration file # vi /etc/ssh/sshd_conf
+  2. uncomment the line 'PermitRootLogin no'
+  3. save and restart # service sshd restart

+Search for the authentication options and change the root login permission by setting it to no like below.

+PermitRootLogin no

+Afterwards just save the file and exit the text editor.
+Making changes to the SSH configuration file will require you to restart the service, on CentOS cloud servers use the following. sudo systemctl restart sshd
+On systems running Ubuntu, the service is simply called SSH, the same will work with Debian. sudo service ssh restart

 In order to disable anyone logging in via SSH, you should access the file that is responsible for the configuration of SSH.
 The file has the following location:
  /etc/ssh/sshd_config